danchoi/vmail/README.markdown

 saved in the file.
 In that case, you'll prompted for the password each time you start vmail.

+You can also add an `always_cc:` key-value pair.
+This will pre-insert whatever email address you specify in the `cc:` line of any email you start composing in vmail.

 If you want to configure vmail with multiple Gmail accounts, [here's how][multiaccount].

 [multiaccount]:https://github.com/danchoi/vmail/wiki/How-can-i-quickly-switch-between-multiple-accounts%3F